Fanghao/GrowingTextViewWithAutoLayout/README.md

+# GrowingTextViewWithAutoLayout

-An open source demo for growing text view.
+An open source demo for growing text view using auto layout.

 ## Features

-* A group of growing text view within self sizing cell in table view
+* A group of growing text views within self sizing cell in table view
 * A single growing text view in regular controller
 * Working for all screen orientations